Madoff trustee wins dispute over fraud victims' damages

-NEW YORK, Sept 10 (Reuters) - A federal bankruptcy judge said victims of Bernard Madoff’s fraud are not entitled to interest or inflation adjustments on their claims, a decision that could speed the return of $1.36 billion to the swindler’s former customers.
+NEW YORK (Reuters) - A federal bankruptcy judge said victims of Bernard Madoff’s fraud are not entitled to interest or inflation adjustments on their claims, a decision that could speed the return of $1.36 billion to the swindler’s former customers.

 U.S. Bankruptcy Judge Burton Lifland in Manhattan ruled in favor of Irving Picard, the trustee liquidating Madoff’s firm, in concluding that it would be unfair to award “time-based” damages to victims of the Ponzi scheme uncovered at Bernard L. Madoff Investment Securities LLC.